-Before you plan or install any fence it is absolutely vital that you make sure that you have a clear understanding of where your property line lies.
+Before you plan or install any fence it is absolutely vital that you make sure that you have a clear understanding of where your property line lies for the creation of boundary fencing.
 If there is any doubt whatsoever have a land surveyor come out to mark the line.
 If you only guess at the line you could end up building your fence on someone else’s property.
 If that were to happen, the owners of that property would have the legal right to do whatever they wanted with the fence; including tearing it down.

 Consider Existing Landscaping and Sprinkler Lines

 For a fence to look and function properly in a backyard, it needs to provide needed functions and blend with the existing landscaping.
 As you plan where you want your fence to run, take into consideration where things like patios, large trees, or landscaping features are already located.
 While some items can be moved, relocating them may be costly or time consuming.
 In addition, if you have an underground sprinkling system, determine where your lines run and where sprinkler heads are located.
 A fencing project can immediately become much more complicated if you are forced to repair broken sprinkler components in addition to the work involved with the fence installation.

 One of the most important decisions that need to be made when planning a fence is what type of fencing material to use.
 If zoning or HOA restrictions are not a consideration, which type of fence you install largely depends upon the function you want your fence to provide and your aesthetic preferences.
 If privacy is your main consideration, a solid 5 or 6 foot fence would be preferable.
 If you prefer a natural element that works as a decorative addition, consider a wood fence.
 If you need a quick, inexpensive fence to keep kids and pets safely in the backyard, a chain link fence may work well.
 Each type of fence and fencing material also requires differing levels of homeowner maintenance so determine how much time you are willing to spend on upkeep before making your final selection.